THE DEFINITIVE GUIDE TO CANADA’S EXPRESS ENTRY

 Things that don’t increase your score

 - Lots of cash.
 The CIC wants to know you have the required minimum, but they don’t care about your benjamins or your retirement stockpile.
-If you an entrepreneur with a low CSR score, there are other immigration options.
+If you an entrepreneur with a low CSR score, there are other immigration options for entrepreneurs, startups, and investors.

 - You might think that owning a home in Canada would count for something.
 It doesn’t.